 Trump promoting youth sports with event on South Lawn

-WASHINGTON (AP) President Donald Trump joined a group of renowned athletes for a field day with kids at the White House on Wednesday as he kicked off an effort to increase youth participation in sports.
+WASHINGTON (AP) Taking his turn in the batting cage and swinging a golf club, President Donald Trump joined a group of famous athletes for a field day with kids at the White House on Wednesday as he kicked off an effort to increase youth participation in sports.

-”Work hard, get in the game, play to win and most of all, have a good time,” the president told the youngsters.
+”Work hard, get in the game, play to win and, most of all, have a good time,” the president told the youngsters.
+He later told them to ”have a great life.”

 His administration wants to reverse a trend of declining participating in athletic activity and to make youth sports more accessible to economically disadvantaged students.

-At the event on the South Lawn, Trump also spotlighted members of the President’s Council on Sports, Fitness, and Nutrition Wednesday.
+At the event on the South Lawn, Trump also spotlighted members of the President’s Council on Sports, Fitness, and Nutrition.
 The long-established group is headed by former New York Yankees pitcher Mariano Rivera, retired beach volleyball Olympian Misty May-Treanor and ex-NFL running back Herschel Walker.

-After addressing participants, Trump joined athletes at stations that included flag football, baseball, volleyball, golf, soccer and track and field.
+After addressing participants, Trump joined athletes at stations that included flag football, baseball, golf and track and field.
 He asked kids to name their favorite players and posed for photos.

+”Any Tigers?
+Who’s the next Tiger?” he asked the young golfers, referring to champion Tiger Woods.

 Trump issued an executive order in February refocusing the council on youth sports as opposed to President Barack Obama’s emphasis on fitness and healthy eating.
 Trump, who played high school sports and is a competitive golfer, has tried to work with public and private groups to address declining participation in youth sports.